vladoleksik/tracks-prolog/README.md

 - New inference rules can be added without major restructuring.

 ## Reflection
 Prolog’s learning curve was steep, but once mastered, it enabled compact logic-based modeling of the Tracks puzzle.
 Compared to previous implementations, this solver is faster and more flexible, though its performance still depends on effective search-space restriction.
+Fewer rules were formulated and applied than in the case of the [Scala solver](https://github.com/vladoleksik/tracks-scala), which did affect its performance on larger puzzles.

 Future improvements include:
 - Adding more targeted inference rules